ShujaatMirza/minimal/index.md

 <!--
+**October 2023**: 🩺 Thrilled to announce that our projects on enhancing health equity in Medical Imaging Foundation Models and Kidney Tumor Segmentation were selected for presentation at the [Machine Learning for Health (ML4H)](https://ml4health.github.io/2023/){:target="_blank"} conference in New Orleans.

 <u>November 23</u>: Attended ACM CCS in Copenhagen where our work on mobile browser extension fingerprinting was presented at [WPES 2023](https://www.wpes2023.conf.kth.se/accepted.html){:target="_blank"}.\\
 <u>October 23</u>: Our works on enhancing health equity of Medical Imaging Foundation Models and Kidney Tumor Segmentation have been selected for presentation at [Machine Learning for Health (ML4H)](https://ml4health.github.io/2023/){:target="_blank"} conference.
 See you in New Orleans!\\
 <u>August 23</u>: Presented our research on code generation large langauge models (LLMs) at [Usenix Security 2023](https://www.usenix.org/conference/usenixsecurity23/technical-sessions){:target="_blank"}.\\